 Result!
 The green light has been given to a new permissive cycleway on the Roaches Estate in the South West Peak District, north of Leek.
 The High Forest footpath has been granted permissive cycleway status by Natural England on a 12-month trial basis.
 This is superb news for mountain bikers in the Staffordshire Moorlands, and a great success for mountain bike advocacy.

 If you look on a map of the Roaches you’d be forgiven for thinking there was next-to-nothing to ride, with only one bridleway.
 Tempting as the main ridgeline is, it’s just a footpath.
-There is, however, an existing permissive bridleway through Gradbach Woods and an unsigned permissive cycleway between the Roaches and Hen Cloud.
+There is, however, an existing permissive bridleway through Gradbach Woods and an unsigned permissive cycleway between the Roaches and Hen Cloud (UPDATE – unfortuantely the existing permissive right of way between Hen Cloud and the Roaches has had it’s permissive status for cyclists revoked.
+More info here.)

 Two years ago Peak District MTB provided Staffordshire Wildlife Trust – land manager of the Roaches Estate – suggestions on how to improve mountain biking in this beautiful corner of the Peak District.
 Check out our 2017 proposal here.